 A hello to you sir, madam or undisclosed, a wonderful hello.
 I've done the whole education thing you know, with the caps, badges and a pencil hooked on my ear, a Masters Degree in Audio Technology.
 I'm the kind of guy that will say "Bass-boost is only for parties" and "Can I get that in 24-bit please?" because of silly trained ears.

-So, About Me? descriptive hmmm, I have an obscure sense of humor, a british accent, I like good music, all types of food, the sound of rain drops, being occasionally sarcastic, sleeping late, abstract arts, poetry (this list is full of clichés?), big tree's, watching Doctor Who in the evenings, computer games and not growing up.
+So, About Me?
+Hmmm.
+I have an obscure sense of humour, a British accent, I like good music, all types of food, the sound of rain drops, being occasionally sarcastic, sleeping late, abstract art, poetry (this list is full of clichés?), big trees, watching Doctor Who in the evenings, computer games and not growing up.

-I've been playing Piano, Guitar, Bass and Drums since I was a youngun, but hadn't really started singing properly until I was 20.
-I've always been around computers so I love anything and everything to do with MIDI sequencing.
+I've been playing Piano, Guitar, Bass and Drums since I was a wee nipper, but hadn't started singing properly until I was 20 years old.
+I've always been around computers so I love anything and everything to do with digital audio and MIDI sequencing.

-I have extensive experience in Music Production spanning roughly 9 years and love working with a variety of musical styles.
+I have extensive experience in Music Production spanning approximately 9 years and love working with a variety of musical styles.